gabtar/tstruco/README.md

 # Game - ideas
 [x] - Game object with public api for play during the game.
+[x] - Refactoring to a Score object and make tests *
 [ ] - Serialize object - JSON? or a string code, eg 0123Player1E2BCards...
 [ ] - Use a PlayerNumber/PlayerList object with a next() method to get next player on the table/hand